-EMC, Hitachi, HP The EMC Storage systems supported by Precise for SQL Server include Symmetrix[®] units and
+EMC, Hitachi, HPThe EMC Storage systems supported by Precise for SQL Server include Symmetrix® units andStorage systems, and Storage for Windows systems:CLARiiON® units.

-Storage systems, and CLARiiON[®] units.
 In addition, Precise for SQL Server supports HP storage systems, Hitachi storage systems, and Storage for Windows.
 For those storage systems, I/O wait mapping extends into the storage units, which means that you can see how the disks in these storage units are actually allocated and used.